gregg-miskelly/MIEngine-wiki/Quick-tutorial-on-debugging-the-MIEngine.md

 4. Hit F5 to start debugging.
 This will launch an experimental instance of Visual Studio.

-5. In the experimental instance, File->New Project, Visual C++->Cross Platform->Native-Activity Application (Android)
+5. In the experimental instance, File -> New Project, Visual C++ -> Cross Platform -> Native-Activity Application (Android)

 6. In the experimental instance, open main.cpp from the created project